insyri/bhop-bot-ts/README.md

 # bhop-bot-ts

-Rewrite of Drumman22's bhop bot in TypeScript.
+Rewrite of drumman22's Bhop Bot for the Roblox Bhop / Surf Discord in TypeScript, including legacy functions.

 <!---
 drumman22, liquidwater0 was here